 Dean’s private counselling services are available to all individuals and couples from Portsmouth, Southsea, Southampton, Fareham, Gosport, Havant & Hayling Island, northwards to Petersfield and eastwards to Chichester – and unlike agency-counselling where you may not get to know who your counsellor is until after you’ve met with an assessor… or until you turn up for your first session (a counsellor having being allocated to you by someone who doesn’t know you), should you decide to work with Dean Richardson then that’s who you’ll get to work with… Dean Richardson!

 What is Private Counselling?

-As to ‘counselling’, let’s start with what counselling isn’t:
+As to what is ‘counselling’, let’s start with what counselling isn’t:

 - Counselling isn’t about having someone tell you how to get things right.